Start My Answer

 Negotiate a settlement if possible

 If you owe the debt, then you can try to negotiate a settlement.
-This can allow you to at least obtain a lower price for your debt.
-This can also help you avoid going to court, and sometimes the debt collector might use this option instead.
+This can allow you to resolve your debt without having to go through the stress and frustration of the litigation process.
+This means negotiating a settlement can help you avoid going to court.

 If you decide to settle, one tactic is to state that you plan to file for bankruptcy.
 Even if you do not intend to, it may push the creditor along and help you negotiate a settlement.
 This is because they know that they lose all chance of getting paid if you file for bankruptcy.